diegolakatos/blog/content/post/using-terraform-to-manage-kubernetes.md

 provider "kubernetes" {}
 {{< / highlight >}}

-Then let's create a pod
+Now to create  a pod we can use the following file:

 {{< highlight hcl "linenos=table,linenostart=1" >}}